Utkar5hM/execstasy-pam/README.md

 # for sshd ( /etc/pam.d/sshd )
 # for pamtester ( /etc/pam.d/pamtester )

-auth sufficient pamshi.so debug user=root auth_server_url=http://localhost:4000
+auth sufficient execstasy.so debug user=root auth_server_url=http://localhost:4000
 ```

-> In `user=username`, the username specifies the user with which the secrets file containing base32 encoded clientId will be opened.
+> In `user=username`, the username specifies the user with which the secrets file containing encoded clientId will be opened.
 The file needs to have `0600` perm and owned by that user.
 >
-> The secret is by default stored at `/etc/pamshi/.config`
+> The secret (client-id obtained from the Execstasy site) is by default read from `/etc/execstasy/.config`, is base32 encoded without the `=`.
 >
-> Debug is not necessary
+> debug parameter is not necessary

 ### test